arshwy/MVC-framework/README.md

 # MVC-Framework
-This repository is for creating a simple MVC framework with PHP, Let's call it Algorithmi PHP Framework.
+This repository is for creating a simple MVC framework with PHP.

 ### Target:
 1. Learning MVC structure in depth.